k2s/xtbackup/README.md

 * --help : will output basic information how to use the programm
 * --init : generate documented INI skeleton
-* --quite-start : it is possible to suppress output to console in start phase of engine
+* --quiet-start : it is possible to suppress output to console in start phase of engine

 All other command line parameters passed to `xtbackup.php` are forwarded to `xtbackup engine` as configuration options.